krysopath/secure-development-policy/rationale.md

 ### anthropolgical
 #### cognition

 Human beings generally are cognitive misers, which means they follow routines and try to find easy patterns, that they can use to fallback into some `default` behaviour.
-We do that since we need all the cognitive resources, that we can muster to complete the current conscious task.
-All the other details are being intentionally flushed.
+We do that, since we need all the cognitive resources, that we can muster to complete the current conscious action.
+All the `unrelated` details are being intentionally flushed.
 This enables us to focus on important details.

 However, we can easily become blind towards details, that are not directly connected to the current center of attention.
-That is the reason why it is so easy to social-engineer people, by providing something inconspiciously `trusted` looking. (see spear phishing, - the most successful attack versus organisations)
+That is the reason, why it is so easy to social-engineer people: by providing something inconspicious, well known and `trusted`.

+>see spear phishing, - the most successful attack versus organisations

 When we are feeling familier with the environment and the job or problem, we tend to anchor fast, and are more likely to neglect unrelated details that do not fit the picture.